Does this situation sound familiar to you?

 - women who are “chronic dieters” or “yo-yo dieters” who eat a low-calorie diet and can approach starvation mode

-- women who have compounding psychological disorders like anxiety, depression or obsessive compulsive disorder (OCD)
+- women who have compounding psychological disorders, like anxiety, depression or obsessive compulsive disorder

-The American Academy of Orthopedic Surgeons recommends you ask yourself these questions to see if you (or a daughter, friend, sister, etc.) might be at risk (5):
+The American Academy of Orthopedic Surgeons recommends you ask yourself these questions to see if you (or a daughter, friend, sister, etc.) might be at risk:

-In simplest form, FAT is caused by not supplying a female’s body with enough “fuel” to keep them going.
+In simplest form, female athlete triad is caused by not supplying a woman’s body with enough “fuel” to keep her going.
 In many ways, the delicate balance of hormones within the female body all boils down to having enough positive “energy.”

 An energy deficiency is an imbalance between the amount of energy consumed and the amount of energy expended.
-Low-calorie diets, overtraining and stress all zap energy, while getting enough rest and eating enough calories increases energy.
-We lose energy from exercise, experiencing trauma or low-grad chronic stress, skipping sleep, and eating a poor diet that taxes the body.
+Low-calorie diets, overtraining and stress all zap energy, while getting enough rest and eating enough calories increase energy.
+We lose energy from exercise, experiencing trauma or low-grade chronic stress, skipping sleep, and eating a poor diet that taxes the body.

 But when a woman isn’t willing to eat more calories in order to prevent an energy deficiency, a hormonal imbalance can wind up developing.
 When female sex hormone levels drop as a result of the body being overly stressed and fatigued, several dangerous symptoms develop in the following ways:

 Many experts consider hormonal issues, menstrual disturbances and amenorrhea (missed periods) to be the most serious risk associated with the triad.
 Too much exercise coupled with not eating enough calories decreases hormones like estrogen, estradiol and progesterone that are responsible for regulating a woman’s menstrual cycle.